Renfe Feve: History

 On 31 December 2012, the company disappeared due to the merger of the narrow gauge network FEVE and the broad gauge network RENFE.
 The infrastructure was transferred to Adif and the rolling stock was transferred to Renfe Operadora.
-The operation of the narrow gauge network continued under the same conditions after the reorganization.
+The operation of the narrow gauge network continued under the same conditions after the reorganization, effectively still working separately.
+This led to underfunding and ignoration issues that culminated in the order of new trains that would not have fitted in the metric gauge network and the order being paused for years.
+This prompted Renfe to finish the merger and integrate Renfe Feve into the other subdivisions Cercanías and Renfe mid distance.

 FEVE network

 The great majority of the narrow-gauge lines that were operated by FEVE before it disappeared were located along or near Spain's Atlantic Ocean and Bay of Biscay coastline, which stretches from Galicia in the northwest, through Asturias and Cantabria to the Basque Country (with a branch extending into Castile and León).
 Together they formed a large and strategically important system, which was why – unlike the other, more isolated regional railways – they have been retained under the integrated management of FEVE.

 FEVE operated 1192 km of track, of which 316 km were electrified.

 Transcantábrico line

 An exclusive tourist service operated by FEVE is a 650 km long line, the Transcantábrico, which runs along the entire length of Spain's north coast, and has connected the cities of San Sebastián, Bilbao, Santander, Oviedo and Ferrol to Leon since 1982.
 Operated as a holiday service, the carriages of the train are furnished with bedrooms, lounges and restaurants and voyages typically last eight days and seven nights.

 FEVE also operated "normal" regional (express and stopping) services (in sections) from Ferrol to Hendaye (some sections operated now by regional operators).
 One of the longest regular (non-tourist) FEVE service operated between Leon and Bilbao (a journey of some 7 hours).